 Here's a great cutaway:

 This is what we call "talking hands."
 It's a close up of your subject's free hand, gesturing as if he is talking.
-Based on whatever the phone call was, you might have your subject make angry gestures, happy gestures, explainy gestures, etc.
+Based on whatever the phone call was, you might have your subject make angry gestures, happy gestures, explainy gestures, etc. Especially if the scene was emotional, you may get a super close pickup shot like this:

 Just the eyes, again make sure to get a few different reactions.
 And shoot them talking AND listening.